bcooperstl/advent-of-code-2020/documentation/day16_part1.md

 * Name
 * List of Valid_Value_Ranges.
 This will be vector<pair<int,int>> to correspond to the valid ranges
 * isValid(int) method that will check if a value is valid or not
-* Add an error_rate method that takes a Ticket and returns the

 There will be a *ticket* class that will contain:
 * List of Values present on the ticket.